matthewauwasd/ClassyMates/README.md

 ### Application's Abilities

-This application allows professors to **create class-sized groups** that correspond to their appropriate course.
+This application allows professors to **create class-sized groups** called **Classrooms** that correspond to their appropriate course.

 In these groups, professors, TAs and students are allowed to discuss course-related material through **posts**.